JerrardL/tesseract/README.md

 - Adding support to detect what language is being spoken directly from audio for the speech recognition enrichment.
 - Adding support for different audio types other than .wav to be accepted by the speech recognition enrichment.
 - New enrichment to translate text into different languages.

+#### GPU Acceleration
+- Refactoring all code to work with `tensorflow-gpu` and the [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) for GPU acceleration, this improving processing time and allowing for more detailed models to be used.

 [BACK TO TOP](#file-information-extractor)